-&lt;sup>66 Average consequence score of 3.9 from workshop was lowered to 3.0 during evaluation of the results.
+&lt;sup>65 Average consequence score of 4.6 from workshop was lowered to 3.0 during evaluation of the results, as the consequence rating at the workshop was based more on "economic" concerns than "built environment" concerns.
+Average consequence score of 3.9 from workshop was lowered to 3.0 during evaluation of the results.

-Average consequence score of 4.7 from workshop was lowered to 4.0 during evaluation of the results; supported by an update to the quantitative modelling performed for the costs-of-inaction analysis.
+&lt;sup>63 Average consequence score of 4.7 from workshop was lowered to 4.0 during evaluation of the results; supported by an update to the quantitative modelling performed for the costs-of-inaction analysis.

-Average consequence score of 2.6 from workshop was raised to 4.0 during evaluation of the results, which is in line with the results from the costs-of-inaction analysis.
+&lt;sup>64 Average consequence score of 2.6 from workshop was raised to 4.0 during evaluation of the results, which is in line with the results from the costs-of-inaction analysis.